beatrizmaciel/hackerrank-java/README.md

 # HackerRank | Java

 Hey!
 These are my solutions on Java HackerRank.
-They are organized on files with a Solution class and an input.txt, so the solutons are slightly different then the ones you are suppose to do on the site.
+They are organized on files with a Solution class and an input.txt, so the answers are slightly different then the ones you are suppose to do on the site.

 To check out my explanations about the exercises (in PT/BR :brazil:) you can visit dev.to/beatrizmaciel.

-I hope this can be helpful :)
+I hope this will be helpful :) If you have any questions you can message me on dev.to!

+xx